 Put succinctly, the appellant argued before the Board that the Secretary had failed to show by competent evidence that the appellant's knee condition had not been aggravated in service.
 Before the Court, the appellant argues that the Secretary has failed to rebut by competent evidence the purported aggravation prong of the section 1111 presumption of soundness as it relates to his knee condition.
-The only notable differences between his two arguments are that (1) he did not cite section 1111 before the Board and (2) his arguments before the Court are phrased in a slightly different manner.
-Neither of these differences should be sufficient to deny him, on the basis that he has raised a new CUE claim, jurisdiction to obtain review in this Court.
-This is because, under Fugo, supra, his rephrasing of his CUE argument still meets the requirement that he allege error with "some degree of specificity".
+The only notable differences between the appellant's two arguments are that (1) he did not cite section 1111 before the Board and (2) his arguments before the Court are phrased in a slightly different manner.
+Neither of these differences should be sufficient to deny him, on the basis that he has raised a new CUE claim, jurisdiction to obtain review in this Court; under Fugo, supra, his rephrasing of his CUE argument still meets the requirement that he allege error with "some degree of specificity".
 See Bradley v.
 Principi, 14 Vet.App.
-255, 256-57 (2001) (per curiam order) ("each [CUE] theory alleged necessarily constitutes a separate claim"); Crippen, 9 Vet.App. at 420; Sondel, supra (although "the appellant has raised the issue of CUE before the Board, he did not raise the specific CUE issue presently before this Court" (emphasis added)); Fugo, 6 Vet.App. at 44.
-Furthermore, although the Secretary argues before the Court that the appellant did not argue his section 1111 theory before the Board, it is apparent that the Board thought that he had, as evidenced by its citation to section 1111 when it summarized the appellant's arguments.
+255, 256-57 (2001) (per curiam order) (stating that "each [CUE] theory alleged necessarily constitutes a separate claim"); Crippen,

+9 Vet.App. at 420; Sondel, supra (holding that, although "the appellant has raised the issue of CUE before the Board, he did not raise the specific CUE issue presently before this Court" (emphasis added)); Fugo, 6 Vet.App. at 44.
+Although the Secretary argues before the Court that the appellant did not argue his section 1111 theory before the Board, it is apparent that the Board thought that he had presented that argument because it cited section 1111 when it summarized the appellant's arguments.
 R. at 3.